 Written by Clément Evroux.

-Read the complete briefing on ‘EU space policy: Boosting EU competitiveness and accelerating the twin ecological and digital transition‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘The EU’s global approach to research and innovation‘ in the Think Tank pages of the European Parliament.